What is Multicloud?

 Multicloud vs. hybrid cloud

 Multicloud represents multiple cloud deployments from private clouds, hybrid cloud platforms, colocation facilities and/or public clouds in any combination.
-On the other hand, a hybrid cloud offers multiple deployment modes with one of the modes being a private cloud; hybrid platforms are typically deployed at a customer’s location.
-Think of hardware and software solutions from Dell, Cisco, VMware or others.
+On the other hand, a hybrid cloud offers multiple deployment modes, with one mode being a private cloud.
+Hybrid platforms are typically deployed at a customer’s location; think of hardware and software solutions from Dell, Cisco, VMware or others.

 Here’s another way to look at it.
 Multicloud is a superset in which a hybrid cloud would be considered a multicloud deployment.
 When we say hybrid cloud, we are referring specifically to a customer- or partner-managed IT infrastructure plus a public cloud.
 For its part, multicloud refers to having more than one cloud deployment (private or public) interconnected.
 The two approaches can be mutually exclusive.

 Public cloud vs. private cloud vs. colocation

 A public cloud delivers IT services and infrastructure offsite via a network.
 The hosted applications share storage and computing resources with the other tenants on a single host in a multi-tenant architecture.
 It is a great solution for users or organizations seeking to cut up-front costs without adversely impacting reliability, scalability, security or flexibility.

 With a private cloud, services and infrastructure are dedicated to a single organization and resources are not shared.
 As a result, data storage, hardware and network pools are not accessible by other businesses in the same data center.
 Organizations use a vendor’s offsite IT infrastructure, with the vendor owning the hardware and the client owning their data.